 These are absent in saltwater pools, since salt water burns these off during their generating process.
 Typically, traditional pools require a range of chemicals to keep them clean and healthy.

-Salt water produces its own chlorine, which means you don’t have to stock up on these or spend hours measuring out seven different chemicals, balancing them in your pool, testing to see if you’ve got it right and then starting over if you haven’t you can spend this time soaking in your saltwater pool, instead!
+A Saltwater system produces its own chlorine as it’s needed.
+This means you don’t have to stock up on these other chemicals or spend time measuring out different products, balancing them in your pool, testing to see if you’ve got it right and then starting over if you haven’t.

-With the right settings, salt water produces the perfect amount of chlorine, negating the need to add any extra artificially.
+With the right settings, the salt cells produce the perfect amount of chlorine, negating the need to add any extra artificially.

-Therefore, though salt water pools aren’t maintenance free, the above benefits draw many folks towards them.
+Though salt water pools aren’t totally maintenance free, the above benefits draw many folks towards them.
 It also helps that salt water itself is highly beneficial to human skin, with many anti-inflammatory and healing properties that work wonders for your skin barrier.

 Maintaining your saltwater pool starts at the “daily” level; though this may seem like a lot of work, doing these tasks will keep your pool in top shape, as well as your salt chlorine generator running well enough to support you through pool season!